AhmedMasryKU/colflor/README.md

-## Associated BlogPost
+## BlogPost

 This repository contains the code used for training the ColFlor model described in the [*ColFlor: Towards BERT-Size Vision-Language Document Retrieval Models*](https://huggingface.co/blog/ahmed-masry/colflor) blogpost.

 ## Introduction

-In June 2024, ColPali was introduced as an OCR-free document retrieval model, built over PaliGemma, shifting the paradigm of PDF document retrieval by directly processing images instead of using error-prone and resource-heavy OCR pipelines.
+In June 2024, [ColPali](https://arxiv.org/abs/2407.01449) was introduced as an OCR-free document retrieval model, built over [PaliGemma](https://arxiv.org/abs/2407.07726), shifting the paradigm of PDF document retrieval by directly processing images instead of using error-prone and resource-heavy OCR pipelines.
 However, with three billion parameters, ColPali might be computationally expensive, especially for large document databases.
-In contrast, text retrieval models like ColBERT are more efficient with just a few hundred million parameters, but they require error-prone and expensive OCR pipelines to.
+In contrast, text retrieval models like [ColBERT](https://arxiv.org/abs/2004.12832) are more efficient with just a few hundred million parameters, but they require error-prone and expensive OCR pipelines to.
 To bridge this gap, we introduce ColFlor, an OCR-free visual document retrieval model with only 174 million parameters.

 For more information, please refer to our blogpost: [ColFlor Blogpost](https://huggingface.co/blog/ahmed-masry/colflor/)